 Clear All Configuration: Execute this action to completely wipe out all configuration.
-This includes all Modbus client maps and devices, all BACnet client maps and devices, and all local objects.
+This includes the SNMP MIB definition, all SNMP client maps and devices, all BACnet client maps and devices, and all local objects.
 This will put you back to a "reset to factory" condition with the exception that your IP address is left unchanged.
 (See Appendix A, Section A.6, regarding forced hard configuration reset that includes IP address and root password.)
 If you want to make the now empty configuration permanent, select the file that is also selected as Boot configuration, and execute the Save XML Config File action.